 However, I think my biggest issue was the fact that the villain and the conflict wasn’t something I feared.
 Yes, the book ends on a cliffhanger (albeit a happy one) but throughout the book, the plot and Orion especially, seemed goofy.
 And I get it: this was a very cute book and focused on Abby and Jess together.
 Maybe as the series continues, everything will be fleshed out and expanded on, but for now, I wasn’t fearing for the characters.

-However, I am beyond happy book two will be from Bells POV; I’m excited, I’m a fan and I stan ALL OF THE THINGS.
+However, I’m excited, I’m a fan and I stan ALL OF THE THINGS.
+SO THERE’S THAT.